 Heb 8:13 In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away.

-No man also that drinks the old wine immediately is desirous of the new, for he reckons that the old is better (Luke 5:39).
+No man that drinks the old wine immediately desires the new, for he reckons that the old is better (Luke 5:39).